Dealing with Violent, Threatening, or Worrisome Behaviour at McGill

 To request investigation of behaviour that, while not immediately a safety concern, is disturbing or uncharacteristic or undermining the well-being of others, contact the Office of the Dean of Students.
 Procedures are in place for investigation, support and follow-up.

-Examples of situations where you are encouraged to advise the Dean of Students about your concern for a student could include:
+Examples of situations where you are encouraged to advise the Case Manager in the Office of the Dean of Students about your concern for a student could include:

 - Family have contacted you expressing concern about a student’s behaviour, distress, or lack of contact

 - The student’s e-mail communications or assignments include worrisome comments

 - During a discussion with staff or other students, the student makes worrisome comments or exhibits worrisome behaviours